Using Redis with Drupal 9.x

 $class_loader->addPsr4('Drupal\\redis\\', 'modules/contrib/redis/src');

-// Use redis for container cache.
+// Use Redis for container cache.

-// default SQL cache.
+// default SQL cache, add the following lines.

 $settings['bootstrap_container_definition'] = [